IzakUK/NotesWeb/content/Notes/Human Factors in Security/Spear Phishing.md

+<p style="text-align: center"><b>A spear phishing attack that is targeted towards a singular person or a group of people, a personalised attack.</b></p>

 Remember [[Phishing|phishing?]]
 It's easy to spot most of the time

 You can easily find key points that expose a [[Phishing|phishing]] attack: